Head Office33250, Saint-Julien Beychevelle, France

 Participating in charity auctions, providing donations to local sporting event organizations, and hosting music festivals in the château grounds are some of the ways that Château Lagrange is actively involved in the local community.
 We supported the construction of the La Cité du Vin wine complex that opened in June 2016 which is shaping the Bordeaux, the holy land of wines worldwide, in cooperation with other châteaus.
 The Château Lagrange also helps local communities in other ways, such as supporting the internationally-famous Medoc Marathon by supplying water stations for the approximately 8,500 runners who participate each year.

 Creating employee-friendly workplaces

 Château Lagrange S.A.S. works to respect the rights of employees by putting in place internal employee unions.
-This is very unusual as a standard French company which rarely connect employees throughout the company.
+This is very unusual standard French companies which rarely connect employees throughout the company.
 This organization follows-up with internal events in order to deepen the friendliness between employees.
-More than 60 employees and their families participated in the sky tripped planned in the winter of 2018.

 Guaranteeing safety and staying healthy